codepath/android_guides/Support-Design-Library.md

       }
    ```
    **Note** The [official Google docs](http://developer.android.com/tools/support-library/features.html#design) suggest that the Gradle line is `support-design`, but it   appears to be a typo.
 A ticket is filed [here](https://code.google.com/p/android/issues/detail?id=175066).

+### Features

+### Features

+The support design library has the following key features:

+1. [[FloatingActionButton|Floating-Action-Buttons]] - A round button at the bottom right denoting a primary action on your interface.
+Promoting key actions within a modern material design app.
+2. [[TabLayout|Google-Play-Style-Tabs-using-TabLayout]] - An easier way to put tabs around a `ViewPager` which acts as sliding tabs between fragments within an app.
+3. NavigationView - An easier way to provide a modern navigation drawer from the left with a header and a series of navigation items.
+4. SnackBar - Shown on the bottom of the screen and contains text with an optional single action.
+They automatically time out after the given time length by animating off the screen.

 ### Sample Code